rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 ```
 Yeah, you and me both.

-Then one day it all clicked for me.
+Then one day, it all clicked for me.

-My main problem was _I didn't have a good mental model how webpack worked._ To form that mental model, I researched a ton articles, watched countless screencasts, and read a lot of source code.
-One thing helped "flip the switch" more than anything else and it was understanding the product of a webpack build: the output.
+My main problem was _I didn't have a good mental model how webpack worked._ To form that mental model, I researched dozens of articles, watched numerous screencasts, and read a lot of source code.
+One thing helped "flip the switch" more than anything else, and it was understanding the product of a webpack build: the output.

-It was right there in front of me the whole time.
+_It was right there in front of me the whole time._

-Now I could tell you to go read the source of your bundled output and you might call me crazy, even assuming we're talking about the unminified/unobfuscated development build.
-So I'm not going to tell you to go do that without some guidance; let's save that for a future project.
+Now you might call me crazy to say, "you should read the source of your bundled output," even assuming we're talking about the unminified/unobfuscated development build, so I'm not going to tell you to go do that.
+(Not without some guidance; let's save that for a future project).

+But you can use a tool, right now, to _visualize_ what's in your bundle.
+And that could be enough to make all the difference in helping you understand, at least at a high level, how webpack does its thing.

 ### Introducing the webpack-bundle-analyzer